Free Culture (book): Themes

-Introduction and Identification of Cultural Shift
+Introduction and identification of a cultural shift

-Lessig defines "Free Culture" not as "free" as in "Free Beer", but "free" as in "free speech".
+Lessig defines "free culture" as analogous to "free speech" – that is, unrestricted.
 A free culture supports and protects its creators and innovators directly and indirectly.
 It directly supports creators and innovators by granting intellectual property rights.
 It indirectly supports them by ensuring that follow-on creators and innovators remain as free as possible from the creators of the past by limiting how extensive intellectual property rights are.
-A "permissions culture" is the opposite of a free culture; in a permissions culture, creators and innovators are only able to create and innovate with the permission of creators of the past – whether they be powerful creators or not.
+A "permission culture" is the opposite of a free culture; in a permission culture, creators and innovators are only able to create and innovate with the permission of creators of the past – whether they are powerful creators or not.

 Lessig presents two examples that provide some insight into the nature of these dueling cultures.
 In the first, an example of "free culture", he describes how aircraft operators did not have to abide by an old law that land owners also owned the air above the property and thus could forbid overflight.
-In the second, an example of a "permissions culture", he describes how David Sarnoff, president of RCA, managed to persuade the government to delay the deployment of the rival wideband FM radio, invented by Edwin Howard Armstrong.
+In the second, an example of a "permission culture", he describes how David Sarnoff, president of RCA, managed to persuade the United States government to delay the deployment of the rival wideband FM radio, invented by Edwin Howard Armstrong.
 He describes this as an example of how the inventor of a new invention can be forced to request "permission" from a previous inventor.

-The disparate features of a free culture and a permissions culture affect how culture is made.
-In a free culture, innovators are able to create — and build upon past creations — without the worry of infringing upon intellectual property rights.
-In a permissions culture, innovators must first request "permission" from past creators in order to build upon or modify past creations.
+The disparate features of a free culture and a permission culture affect how culture is made.
+In a free culture, innovators are able to create – and build upon past creations – without the worry of infringing upon intellectual property rights.
+In a permission culture, innovators must first request "permission" from past creators in order to build upon or modify past creations.
 Oftentimes, the innovator must pay the past creator in order to obtain the permission needed to proceed.
 If the past creator refuses to grant permission to the innovator, the past creator may appeal to the government to enforce their intellectual property rights.
 Typically, intellectual property rights protect culture that is produced and sold, or made to be sold.
-This type of culture is commercial culture, and the focus of the law is typically on commercial creativity rather than non-commercial activity.
+This type of culture is "commercial culture", and the focus of the law is typically on commercial creativity rather than "non-commercial activity".
 Initially, the law, "protected the incentives of creators by granting them exclusive rights to their creative work, so that they could sell those exclusive rights in a commercial marketplace."
 This protection has become far more extensive, as is evinced in the Armstrong/RCA example.